JorelAli/dotfiles/vim.md

 ## 16th April 2019
 ### Delete til end
 To delete from the current position to the end of the line, do NOT use `dt` (delete til...).
 Instead, use `d$` or, even better, just use `D`.

+## 4th May 2019
+### Go back to last location
+When opening a file, if you want to go back to where you were last editing something, you can type `'"` to go back to that previous locaiton.